Kelronmos/SWI-V1-Module-1-10/README.md

 What This Repository Is

-This repository contains the currently verified implementation of the SWI Modules 00–10 reference implementation.
+This repository contains the currently reproducible implementation of the SWI Modules 00–10 reference implementation.

-It establishes a local, single-process, reproducible engineering foundation for components that can currently be demonstrated through source code, executable tests, and documented behaviour.
+It establishes a local, single-process engineering foundation for mechanisms that can currently be inspected in source code, exercised through automated tests, and described from observed behaviour.

 This repository is not a complete reconstruction of the broader SWI architecture or of every capability, prototype, research direction, or architectural concept previously explored under SWI.